 - As a project manager focus on making the entire process effective (not on doing tasks yourself).
 Make sure others are limiting work in progress.
-Make sure for the pieces of the project working solutions are being delivered quickly.
+Working solutions should be delivered quickly; if that requires thinking how to scope such working solutions – take the time to do that.
 Make sure people are interacting with end users as soon as possible and adjusting based on what they learn.
 Make sure the solutions under development are built with continual improvement and iteration in mind (until an organization is used to thinking this way the long term flexibility is often given little focus while deadlines drive people’s effort).

 - Communicate frequently with stakeholders (including executives, product owners, those that will be impacted by the project…).
 Don’t seek to avoid difficult discussions and hope things will magically get better.
 Let people know the status, emergent risks, etc. and offer alternatives to consider.